UvuvDev/ScallopShell/README.md

 # Scallop Shell - Disassembler, Debugger for Polymorphic code

-Newly rewritten, currently non-functional pending development.
+Newly rewritten, currently semi-functional pending development.
 IF YOU ARE LOOKING FOR A FUNCTIONAL VERSION GO TO 948639a AUG 18 2025

 <img width="520" height="520" alt="pixil-frame-0(2)" src="https://github.com/user-attachments/assets/499ccef4-afb0-4c02-888e-1045d65894cb" />

+## Motivation

+GDB, pwndbg, Ghidra, IDA,

-# To compile from source
+## To compile from source

 First download the capstone package.
 WITHOUT THIS THIS WILL NOT FUNCTION.
 For me in Fedora, it'll be:
 ```bash